 Wet Surface Tests

 The original test procedure called for wet surface braking tests to be conducted at 48 and 128 km/h.
 However, for safety and stability reasons, all low-friction surface tests were performed in a straight-line maneuver, from an initial speed of 48 km/h.
 The tests were repeated with and without ABS.
-The test track was wetted by a water truck, and the wetting procedure was repeated every three stops.
+The test track was spilled with water and this process was repeated every three stops.

 With ABS-equipped motorcycles, the rider was instructed to brake sufficiently to assure that the ABS was fully cycling by applying as much force as necessary to the brake control device (no restrictions on force application).